cjplatten/ce-load-balancing-node-api-take-2-2/README.md

 Once you are happy with the code you have written for your security group, go ahead and `apply` this using Terraform.
 You should see Terraform inform you that it has made new resources.

 Log in to the AWS console and make sure that your security group was created and is populated with the correct rules before moving on.

+## 3. Application servers

+In this step you will create two application servers in the form of EC2 instances.

+Essentially you will provision two EC2 instances that you can later connect to and install the API on to.

+Put your terraform code within the [app_servers](./modules/app_servers/) directory.
+Your code should:

+* Provision two EC2 instances
+* Use the previously created security group
+* Place that instance within the VPC that you created with Terraform
+* Be associated with the **key pair** you created earlier in programme
+* Have the name `app-server-001` and `app-server-002` respectively
+* Use the **Ubuntu Server 22.04 AMI ID** (ami-0505148b3591e4c07)

+**🗒️ NOTE:** If you have lost the key pair and need to make a new one then you can use the [AWS console to make a new key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html) and reference that within your terraform code.

 ### 4. Provision EC2 instance